inclement/vivarium/README.md

 Vivarium comes with a default config that you can override by creating your own `config.toml`.
 You can also adjust the default config at compile time using `viv_config.h`, which is necessary if you want to inject your own code for e.g. custom layouts or adding keypress actions that aren't already provided by Vivarium.

-Configuration options include but are not limited to:

-* Custom hotkeys for all types of window manipulations.
-* Choose the list of layouts to use.
-* Window borders.
-* Keyboard layout(s).
-* Status bar configuration.
-* Background image/colour.
-* Mouse interaction options.

 ### config.toml

 **Use this if:** you've installed Vivarium and want to override its defaults with your own config.